 3. Payroll and benefits

-Payroll and benefits knowledge can run from knowing which 3rd-party payroll vendor to partner with to being able to handle the benefits administration of a small business.
+Payroll and benefits knowledge can run from knowing which 3rd-party payroll vendor to partner with to be able to handle the benefits administration of a small business.

 While not every HR employee will need to be experts in payroll and benefits administration programs, HR managers should have a sound understanding of these processes and the software that supports them to help answer employee questions and ensure that employee pay and benefits are run smoothly.